Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: Introduction

 The second motivation of this paper comes from the theory of semitoric systems, see~\cite{san-polytope,san-alvaro-I, san-alvaro-II, san-alvaro-first-steps}.
 The general conjecture for quantum semitoric systems is that one can always recover the underlying classical system from the spectrum of a quantum semitoric system~\cite[Conjecture 9.1]{san-alvaro-survey}.
-This builds on a number of geometric and spectral invariants, like the quantum monodromy~\cite{cushman-duist, san-mono}.
-Recent advances show that a general conjecture like this is not out of reach~\cite{san-lefloch-pelayo:jc}, although probably under suitable genericity assumptions.
-Thus, exhibiting a new invariant that can be recovered from the system is an additional step in this direction; and it turns out that this rotation number is particular well defined for semitoric systems, see Section~\ref{sec:semitoric-case}.
-The semitoric theory should find natural applications in the study of axisymmetric Schrödinger operators, a question that we hope to investigate in a future work.
+In~\cite{san-alvaro-first-steps}, a sketch of proof was provided, which builds on a number of geometric and spectral invariants, like quantum monodromy~\cite{cushman-duist, san-mono}.
+When we wrote this paper, the inverse result was known in the toric case~\cite{san-charles-pelayo}, and recent advances showed that a general conjecture like this was not out of reach~\cite{san-lefloch-pelayo:jc,san-alvaro-inverse-focus,lefloch-pelayo19}, although probably under suitable genericity assumptions.
+Thus, we were motivated to exhibit a new invariant that can be recovered from the spectrum.
+It now turns out that our work, and in particular the precise study of asymptotics lattice and their labellings (Sections~\ref{sec:asympt-latt} and \ref{sec:labelling-algorithm}), has been used crucially to finally completely solve the semitoric conjecture, in a constructive way~\cite{san-yohann21}.

+While the rotation number can be defined for any completely integrable system, it bears a particular nice form in the case of semitoric systems, see Section~\ref{sec:semitoric-case}.
+We believe that our semitoric theory and algorithms should find natural applications in the study of axisymmetric Schrödinger operators, a question that we hope to investigate in a future work.

 Our work contributes to the general inverse spectral theory in the semiclassical limit.
 Of course, in such generality, this question has a long history, especially when restricted to the particular case of Laplace-Beltrami or Schrödinger operators; see for instance the survey~\cite{datchev-hezari-survey13} and the references therein.
 The semiclassical inverse problem for more general Hamiltonians, which is our concern here, was also considered, albeit by less numerous studies, see in particular~\cite{iantchenko-sjostrand-zworski} for a very general treatment.
 In the case of Liouville integrable systems, a line of program, closely following recent development in the classification of Lagrangian fibrations, was proposed in~\cite{san-inverse, san-alvaro-first-steps, san-sepe-poisson16}, but prior works have been produced in the Riemannian case, see for instance~\cite{zelditch-revolution}.